 What does privacy awareness training consist of and how is that different than security awareness training?
-Security awareness training could be oversimplified to state that it deals with the people elements of the CIA (Confidentiality, Integrity and Availability) Triad, ensuring that users are aware of how their actions can security and privacy of the organization’s data.
+Security awareness training could be oversimplified to state that it deals with the people elements of the CIA (Confidentiality, Integrity and Availability) Triad, ensuring that users are aware of how their actions can security and privacy of the organisation’s data.

 As with security awareness training, privacy awareness training needs deep domain expertise to ensure it provides appropriate and relevant training and awareness.
-The privacy profession, guided by organizations such as IAPP, rigorously tracks privacy legislation and enforcement.
+The privacy profession, guided by organisations such as IAPP, rigorously tracks privacy legislation and enforcement.

 Privacy training provides guidance on the use, access and transfer of personal data, and data subject rights (the right to be forgotten, the right to access and other rights).
-Providing one example, Solove explains that, “privacy involves who should have access to data; security involves how to ensure that the access is appropriately provided to the right people…several laws define data breaches quite broadly to encompass improper access to personal data even by employees of an organization.
+Providing one example, Solove explains that, “privacy involves who should have access to data; security involves how to ensure that the access is appropriately provided to the right people…several laws define data breaches quite broadly to encompass improper access to personal data even by employees of an organisation.
 Privacy training teaches employees about appropriate access and use of personal data, which can help prevent such breaches.”

 How an Integrated Solution Can Fulfill Security and Privacy Needs

 Organisations are recognising that their privacy and security training must be integrated for three main reasons.
 First, managing, administering and supporting two separate platforms is not efficient or cost-effective.
 Second, security awareness training now includes extensive privacy and compliance training, sourced from experts around the world.
 Finally, and most importantly, a centralised platform enables the organisation to carefully control who gets what training when.